PiHw/Pi-Stop/README.md

 ##Introducing the Pi-Stop##
 The Pi-Stop is a low cost hardware module designed to allow Raspberry Pi users to take their first steps into interfacing with the real world.

-Designed with the learning in mind, younger people will recognise and identify its familiar elements encouraging them to use them along-side their own projects.
+Designed with the learning in mind, everyone will recognise and identify its familiar elements encouraging their use along-side their own projects.

 <img style="float:left" src="markdown_source/img/logodesignvertop.png" width=110/>